 Introduction of the Mercury V12 600 HP Outboard

 Undoubtedly, this engine would have been timed for release with the Miami International Boat Show.
-This year, thanks to the Covid-19 crisis of course, there is no Miami International Boat Show.
+Upon its introduction, however, thanks to the Covid-19 crisis there was no Miami International Boat Show.
 So instead Mercury chose to introduce the engine via an 11:00 o’clock video released on Facebook, followed by the product details going live on Mercury’s Facebook page.
-Retail pricing is said to be "in the $77,000 range."
+Retail pricing was initially said to be "in the $77,000 range."
+However, asking about pricing is more or less moot, because the vast majority of these engines go directly onto the transoms of brand new boats and are built into the boat's pricetag.